ministryofjustice/pre-sentence-service/README.md

 To start the main services excluding the typescript app:

-`WP_LICENSE_KEY=<LICENSE_KEY> docker-compose up --remove-orphans hmpps-auth redis postgres localstack gotenberg localstack community-api wproofreader`
+`WP_LICENSE_KEY=<LICENSE_KEY> docker-compose up --remove-orphans hmpps-auth redis postgres wiremock localstack gotenberg wproofreader`

 Now in a separate terminal window or tab, at the project root.